sheoak/featherbox/README.md

 It uses no image and only a simple CSS to position itself.
 The loader is made with CSS and can be replace by your own styles.

-Javascript is only use to create the box and show/hide it.
+Javascript is only used to create the box and show/hide it.
 Featherbox only works with content loaded with ajax, it’s not made to show images in a lightbox ; however your could use the same CSS to do so.

+I will probably implement images loading later

 # How it works